-UpCity Consulting, LLC was founded by Rebecca Channer, a nonprofit manager, social entrepreneur, and community activist who has worked in service to our local and international communities for 20 years.
+UpCity Consulting was founded by Rebecca Channer, a nonprofit manager, social entrepreneur, and community activist who has worked in service to our local and international communities for 20 years.

 Having served as a Peace Corps volunteer, grant writer, program director, development director, executive director, and board member for small and large organizations during the first half of her career, Rebecca shifted into the role of consultant and interim management specialist during the past 10 years, partly because she was ready for a new challenge, and partly to allow her the flexibility to care for her mother (and best friend), who suffered from early onset Alzheimer’s disease.